 Essential new mainstream doc on PSY research, a much denigrated fringe topic, one that, perhaps, should not have been left solely for the military to explore.
 Chock-full of top-tier scientists, high-grade spooks, plus a Nobel laureate and an Apollo astronaut thrown in, for good quantum measure.

-It was the humanity of the delivery of divinity that was the key to Callas's impact – and the way she knew, by some uncanny ability, just how to channel an archetype.
+It was the humanity in the delivery of divinity that was the key to Callas's impact - the way she knew, by some uncanny ability, just how to channel an archetype.
 Seeing her in Pasolini's Medea, even just for a few screen seconds, shook my soul, if not my world. [read more]